-No, we welcome applications from candidates from any degree discipline.
+No, we welcome applications from candidates with any degree discipline.
 Whatever your degree discipline, we do expect you to have a clear understanding of the business area you are applying to and of Smith & Williamson as a company.

 Do you accept applications from candidates who require a work permit?

-If you require a work permit and have any specific questions, please contact recruitment team on email@example.com .
+[To be reviewed so we can minimise queries] If you require a work permit and have any specific questions, please contact recruitment team on email@example.com .

 Can I receive feedback on my application?

 As we receive a high number of applications every year, we are unable to provide you with feedback until after you reach the assessment centre stage of the process.
 If you have attended one of our assessment centres, one of our recruiters will be happy to talk through your feedback over a call whatever the result.